runpod/docs/docs/runpodctl/projects/overview.md

 ### Simplified deployment

 Deploying a project on RunPod is straightforward.
-With a single command, you can turn your project into a serverless endpoint, making it accessible over the internet.
+With a single command, you can turn your project into a Serverless endpoint, making it accessible over the internet.
 This reduces the time and effort required to go from development to production.

 ### Local vs. cloud environment